Association Management

 The CAM's training and skill-set makes him/her uniquely qualified to address the complex issues associated with condominium property management.
 Information on the Roles and Functions page demonstrates the wide range of knowledge and skills required.

-Property Manager Employment Agreement
+Property Manager (CAM) Employment Agreement

 Self-managed associations place additional burden on the board, where board members are required to perform some functions normally performed by a management firm (see chart below).
 One of the self-management functions is to interview, hire, and manage a property manager (Community Association Manager).
 As part of the hiring process, very specific employment terms and conditions need to be established so that the manager fully understands his/her responsibilities and authority.